BubblyOrca/covalent-hackmoney-2022/README.md

 All templates use the Covalent API to pull on-chain data seamlessly from [supported blockchains](https://www.covalenthq.com/docs/networks/).
 &nbsp;

 ## Analzying protocol price performance during on-chain attacks :star:!
 In this project we will be investigating the Fortress Protocol hack that occured on May 9th, 2022.
 The lending and borrowing protocol endure an orale manipulation attack that resulted in $3,000,000 USD lost.

 &nbsp;
 ## Purpose
 I've had an interest in Web3 attacks since the Mt.
 Gox exchange hack :muscle:
-I think exploring the $UST debacle will give more clarity and insight on how we use safeguards, strategy, and execution to prevent events like these from happening.
+I think exploring the Fortress Protocol debacle will give more clarity and insight on how we use safeguards, strategy, and execution to prevent events like these from happening.
 &nbsp;
 ## Dashboards